 Dr. Rachel Zoffness is a pain & health psychologist, medical consultant, author, and speaker.
 She is a visiting professor at Stanford University and an Assistant Clinical Professor at the UCSF School of Medicine, where she teaches pain neuroscience.
-Dr. Z is an expert on nonpharmacological approaches to pain management and the neurological, emotional, and cognitive aspects of pain.
-She serves on the boards of the American Association of Pain Psychology, serves on the board of the Society of Pediatric Pain Medicine; and was awarded the 2020 Mayday Fellowship.
-She is the author of The Pain Management Workbook, an integrative, evidence-based treatment protocol for adults, and The Chronic Pain & Illness Workbook for Teens and the Pain Management Workbook for adults, and writes the health education column Pain, Explained for Psychology Today.
-She was trained at Brown University, Columbia University, SDSU, UCSD and Mt.
+Dr. Z is an expert on nonpharmacological approaches to pain management and the neurobiological, emotional, and cognitive aspects of pain.
+She serves on the boards of the American Association of Pain Psychology, serves on the board of the Society of Pediatric Pain Medicine, and is a 2020 Mayday Fellow.
+She is the author of The Pain Management Workbook, an integrative, evidence-based treatment protocol for adults, and The Chronic Pain & Illness Workbook for Teens and the Pain Management Workbook for adults, and writes the Psychology Today column Pain, Explained.
+She was trained at Brown, Columbia, NYU, SDSU, UCSD, and Mt.
 Sinai-St. Luke's hospital.
 Dr. Z previously taught science at the Bronx Zoo, wrote for the American Museum of Natural History magazine, and is a dedicated butterfly-chaser.

 Dr. Zoffness is a regular guest on podcasts, radio shows, and at conferences.
 She provides consultations, lectures, Grand Rounds, and trainings for hospitals and clinics around the world, and maintains a small private practice.
 For inquiries and interviews, contact her here.

 LinkedIn Rachel Zoffness

 "The Pain Management Workbook is an unmatched resource for pain sufferers.
 This brilliantly lucid book is written in an easily-comprehensible